mkreyman/javahard/README.md

 # javahard

-Learning Java and following exercises in "Learn Java the Hard Way" (https://learnjavathehardway.org/).
+Learning Java and following exercises from the "Learn Java the Hard Way" book (https://learnjavathehardway.org/).